What you see: Brown dots on your lettuce, especially along the lower parts of the ribs.

 It’s not fair to exclusively blame other foods though: lettuce produces some ethylene itself.
 Studies have found that iceberg lettuce produces more ethylene after it’s bruised or cut, making it still more susceptible to russet spotting.

 Another risk factor, oddly enough, is exhaust.
-Gasoline engines and propane-powered forklifts, which you could easily find in a produce warehouse, also emit ethylene.
+Ethylene doesn’t only come from other types of produce.
+Gasoline engines and propane-powered forklifts, which you could easily find in a produce warehouse, also release the gas.

 Still more risk factors for russet spotting include harvesting lettuce when it’s over mature, excess oxygen exposure, and too-cold or too-warm storage.
 By and large, however, ethylene is the primary culprit.